Trayvon Martin's killer leaves Florida jail

 "However, they hope that his freedom is temporary because the pain he has caused their family is permanent.
 They're never going to get Trayvon back."

-Zimmerman attorney Mark O'Mara, appearing in on CBS's "This Morning" program, said there had been no recent threats against his client but his whereabouts still are expected to remain secret until his next appearance in court.
+Zimmerman's attorney Mark O'Mara, appearing in on CBS's "This Morning" program, said there had been no recent threats against his client but his whereabouts are expected to remain secret until his next appearance in court.

-Zimmerman shot and killed Martin in a gated community in Sanford in central Florida on February 26 in an incident that prompted civil rights protests and a national debate over guns, self-defense laws and race in America.

 No date has been set for Zimmerman's trial, but court documents released on Monday said he had been ordered to appear before Judge Lester for his arraignment on the murder charge in court in Sanford at 1:30 p.m. on May 8.